MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Split.md

 Specifies the maximum number of times that a string is split.
 The default is all the substrings split by the delimiter.
 If there are more substrings, they are concatenated to the final substring.
 If there are fewer substrings, all the substrings are returned.
-A value of 0 and negative values return all the substrings.
+A value of 0 returns all the substrings.
+Negative values return the amount of substrings requested starting from the end of the input string.

 Max-substrings does not specify the maximum number of objects that are returned; its value equals the maximum number of times that a string is split.